When you invest in a company on Crowdcube, your shares in that company will usually be held by a nominee.

 How does the nominee structure work?

 Rather than issuing the shares to you directly, the shares are instead issued to a nominee company: Crowdcube Nominees Limited.
-The nominee is named in the company’s register of shareholders and will be the legal holder of the shares.
+The nominee is named in the company’s register of investors and will be the legal holder of the shares.
+The company will communicate directly with the nominee, but may also send you updates directly.

 How does voting work?